 The experience, which lasts about twelve minutes (depending on how fast you can run!) is terrifyingly realistic, with multiple special effects, fabulous costuming and frantic energy, and you’ll be left breathless and trembling until you find the exit.

 Whilst on Blackpool Pleasure Beach grounds, you don’t need to purchase park admission to experience Pasaje del Terror as it is just outside.
 There is no official age restriction, but the team don’t recommend it for anyone under ten as a minimum.
 You’ll be completely safe at all times, but it truly is frightening!

-On 27 October, the attraction will remain open until 22:00.
+On 24 and 31 October, the attraction will remain open until 22:00.
 Dare you leave in the dark?

 Single tickets are just £7.50 if you book in advance, and can be purchased here.

 Blackpool is devilishly lucky; the fabulous Circus of Horrors troupe return to perform frequently at Blackpool Pleasure Beach, and they’re back this year to make your toes curl from 27 October - 31 October and will be an immersive celebration of its 25 year anniversary.

 The show is an amazing amalgamation of bizarre and fantastical circus acts that tell a shock-horror story, interwoven with magic, rock ‘n’ roll and loads of laughs.
 You’ll see fire eaters, contortionists, aerial acts, people being sawn in half, jugglers, and performers suspending themselves . . . by their hair.
 This gruesome spectacle features a wonderful soundscape, and is performed with a forked tongue firmly in each cheek.